 What’s Christmas without going out for Chinese food?
 A total of 18 ( a Chai) members and spouses converged on the Phoenix in Chinatown for a Christmas Day feast.
 We had to split up into two separate tables — there wasn’t a “Lazy Susan” big enough to accommodate the entire group, but it gave a minimum of at least two people to talk simultaneously.

 Then there’s the food. everyone picked an entree we we all shared the bounty.
 Next year we are ordering the King Crab that the staff brings out live before steaming and serving.

-When we change to Daylight Savings Time our breakfast meeting time returns to 8:00 am.
-Until then we gather every Sunday at 8:30am to meet, eat and socialize.
+When we change to Daylight Savings Time our breakfast meeting time stay at 8:30 am.
+We gather every Sunday to meet, eat and socialize.
 Everyone is welcome.
 Jasper’s Cafe in Glenview is where we enjoy a full-menu breakfast and have time to socialize (and on occasion argue).
 Jasper’s is kind enough to accommodate our group in a separate dining area.
-During the riding season it’s kickstands up at 9:00 am for a group ride.
+Our orders are placed with the wait staff by 8:45 am so we can make sure a time departure for our rides.
+During the riding season it’s kickstands up at 9:30 am for the group ride.

 If you want to learn more about Jewish motorcycle riding or are thinking about joining the Chaiway Riders, then breakfast at Jasper’s is the best way to meet us and become a member.
 We do a lot more than just ride.

 1913 N. Waukegan Road